 This goes for both the vehicle you drive and the vehicles you tow.
-Keep track of all your RV and vehicle maintenance with an online tool like Maintain My RV, which also sends timely reminders when important maintenance is due.
+Keep track of all your RV and vehicle maintenance with an online tool like RV LIFE Maintenance, which also sends timely reminders when important maintenance is due.

 13. Keep distractions (pets/kids/radio) under control

 Driving requires a high degree of attention, but driving an RV or pulling one requires even more attention, so you need to control the internal distractions in order to focus on your driving.
 Pets wandering around inside your motorhome or kids crying or fighting with one another can be very distracting.
 Even the radio pulls your attention from outside to inside your vehicle and all of that can diminish your perception of dangerous conditions that are developing in the traffic flow.